Tsuruga Domain: Sakai Tadamasu

 In 1859, Russian general Nikolay Muravyov-Amursky led a fleet of seven vessels into Edo Bay, and demanded that Japan officially recognize Russian sovereignty over all of Sakhalin.
 Sakai and Endō Tanenori (of Mikami Domain) served as negotiators on the Japanese side, claiming that not only was Sakhalin Japanese territory, but so were the Kurile Islands, including Kamchatka peninsula.
 The second time was in 1861, when he met with British minister Rutherford Alcock and French minister Gustave Duchesne de Bellecourt over the murder of Henry Heusken.
-The third time was from 1863-1864, during negotiations with the British Chargé d'affaires Edward St. John Neale over reparation demanded due to the Namamugi incident, and with the French, British, Dutch and American delegations over the Shimonoseki Campaign.
+The third time was from 1863 to 1864, during negotiations with the British Chargé d'affaires Edward St. John Neale over reparation demanded due to the Namamugi incident, and with the French, British, Dutch and American delegations over the Shimonoseki Campaign.
 Although a strong supporter of the shogunate during the Bakumatsu period, he resigned his posts at the time of the Taisei hōkan and after the Battle of Toba-Fushimi, the domain submitted to the new Meiji government.